ETN9000/HALscan/README.md

 </p>

 HALscan is a scanning utility created in Python.
 It is designed for scanning large subnets in a small amount of time.
+Currently in development, so not all features have been implemented yet.

 ### Planned features
 - Multithreading